-The purpose of TC7b is to test multi-band operation aspects considering higher PSD cases with reduced number of carriers and non-contiguous operation (if supported) in multi-band mode.4.8.7.2.1 TC7b generation
+The purpose of TC7b is to test multi-band operation aspects considering higher PSD cases with reduced number of carriers and non-contiguous operation (if supported) in multi-band mode.

+Unless otherwise stated, for all test configurations in this section, the narrowest supported NR channel bandwidth and lowest SCS for that bandwidth and the narrowest supported E-UTRA channel bandwidth shall be used in the test configuration.

+4.8.7.2.1 TC7b generation

 TC7b is based on re-using the existing test configurations applicable per band involved in multi-band operation.
 TC7b is constructed using the following method: